S3 method for class 'data.frame'

 # S3 method for class 'exdf'

-This function returns an object formed from x
+This function returns an object formed from x, where the results

-where all rows in which the value of col_for_analysis
+of x where all rows in which the value of col_for_analysis is an

 outlier have been removed.